guanhdrmq/sensor_fusion_driving_situation/README.md

 Enabling Safe Autonomous Driving in Real-World City Traffic Using Multiple Criteria Decision Making

 # TODO
-1 The accuracy is still around 0.5 when using 200 image-audio pair.
+1 The accuracy is still around 0.5 when using 200 image-audio pairs.
 So we need to review the architecture.

 2 Generate more high quality data.